Chapter 7:

 “Now what?”
 Haruki asked.

-“…basically the stage is messing with the sound all weird.
-You’ll have to recreate the same environment as before so we can figure out if this space has something to do with it.”
+“Right, so you’ll have to recreate the same performance so we can figure out if it's the building itself that has something to do with it.”

 “Trust me, if the same signature emerges, it won’t be coincidence anymore.
 We’ll have control data that tells us exactly what we’re dealing with.”